jamesmh/PersonalBlog/source/_posts/Introducing-Gate-Classes.md

 }
 ```

-An finally, we can use this guard clause anywhere we need:
+Finally, we can use this guard clause anywhere we need:

 ```csharp
 order?.Items.IsNullGuardClause("Order is null");